Our Aims and Scope

 Salus is one of the oldest Roman goddesses, presiding over the safety and welfare of both the state and the people.
 Drawing inspiration from this, Salus Journal seeks to promote the safety and welfare of nations and peoples through rigorous research, and to enhance responses to disasters and crises.

-Salus Journal is an independent and peer reviewed online open access journal.
-It was founded by the Australian Graduate School of Policing and Security at Charles Sturt University in 2013, and is now published by the Faculty of Business, Justice, and Behavioural Studies at Charles Sturt University
+Salus Journal is an independent and double-blind peer reviewed online open access journal.
+It was founded by the Australian Graduate School of Policing and Security at Charles Sturt University in 2013, and is now published by the Faculty of Business, Justice, and Behavioural Studies at Charles Sturt University.

 It is guided by the axiom of the University: to advance knowledge for the public good.